zeixcom/ui-element/docs-src/pages/index.md

       <div class="slide-content">
         <p>Because we add less abstractions, we can keep the library small (approximately 5kB gzipped).</p>
         <p>UIElement is a lightweight library that provides a simple and efficient way to build reactive user interfaces.
 It is designed to be easy to use and understand, while still providing powerful features for building complex applications.</p>
         <p>HTML ain't broken.
 CSS ain't broken.
 JavaScript ain't broken.
-We just want to split it in chunks (components), detect bugs early (type safety), and have predictable updates (reactivity).
+We just want to split it in chunks (components), detect bugs early (type safety), and have predictable updates without tight coupling (reactivity).
 That's what we stand for.</p>
       </div>
     </div>